-The NV20LT/NV15LT is factory configured with a single LVPS module only.
+The NV5LT/NV3.5LT is factory configured with a single LVPS module only.

-You can arrange pre-delivery factory installation or you can purchase and install an LVPS Module Kit (Nautel Part # 219-5150-), which includes an additional LVPS module (Nautel Part # UG132) and the instructions (Quick-Guide QG12005) to field-install the LVPS and configure the transmitter to recognize the additional LVPS module.
+You can arrange pre-delivery factory installation or you can purchase and install an LVPS Module Kit (Nautel Part # 219-5150-\\), which includes an additional LVPS module (Nautel Part # UG132) and the instructions (Quick-Guide QG12005\) to field-install the LVPS and configure the transmitter to recognize the additional LVPS module.
 When the additional LVPS is installed, it acts in parallel with the existing LVPS to improve the reliability of the transmitter.
-You can purchase up to three additional redundant LVPS modules.